Colocation

 We provide:

-You can maintain the hardware on your own or our engineers can perform simple actions for you (like swapping parts, commutation, inspecting).
+You can maintain the hardware on your own, or our engineers can perform simple actions for you (like swapping parts, commutation, inspection).

 We also provide: